marmelab/coPostgresQuery/README.md

 })(db)(entity)
 ```

-Allow to create a query to update one entity or create it if it does not already exists.
+Creates a query to update one entity or create it if it does not already exists.

 #### Configuration